UoB-COMSM0166/2025-group-13/README.md

  <i><strong>Figure 21</strong>: User testing</i>
 </p>

-The responses were analysed as follows: first, statements were categorised based on whether they were highlighting an issue or something the tester liked.
-Then, focusing on the issues, these were categorised further depending on which aspect of the game was concerned.
-Then, we counted the number of times that type of issue was mentioned.
+The responses were analysed as follows:
+First, statements were categorised based on whether they were highlighting an issue or something the tester liked.
+Second, focusing on the issues, these were categorised further depending on which aspect of the game was concerned.
+Finally, we counted the number of times that type of issue was mentioned.
 The results are included in the following figure:

 <p align="center">
  <img src="documentation/other_docs/qualitative.png" alt="Qualitative Evaluation" width="650"><br>
- <i><strong>Figure 22</strong>: Qualitative Evaluation</i>
+ <i><strong>Figure 22</strong>: Qualitative Evaluation Analysis</i>
 </p>

 After the testathon, two members of our team dedicated several weeks to resolving these issues, and they were able to resolve all of the issues, though they decided to postpone creating more levels.